darts-web/darts-web/projects.md

 	<img src="{{ site.baseurl }}/assets/img/project_photos/GPUvsCPU.png" width="75%" class="center">
 	<em> Time spent on linerization of 3-component compositional run in full SPE10 (728 nonlinear iterations).</em> </p>
 	<p text-align="justify"> The framework is implemented in C++11 and exposed into Python coupling the flexibility of the script language with
 	the performance of C++.
-Moreover, particular framework components can be extended in Python and still be involved in C++ simulation process.
-In addition, all fluid / rock properties, involved in computation of state operators, can be derived in Python without serious impact on overall simulation performance thanks to OBL.
+Moreover, particular framework components can be extended in Python and still be involved in the C++ simulation process.
+In addition, all fluid / rock properties, involved in the computation of state operators, can be derived in Python without serious impact on overall simulation performance thanks to OBL.
 The integrated simulation framework exploits the approach to provide the flexible, modular, computationally efficient modeling package for various applications, including geothermal<sup>3</sup>, thermal-compositional<sup>4</sup>, and reactive compositional problems<sup>5</sup>. </p>